Enforcement and Removal Operations

 The Assistant Director (AD) for OS is responsible for a dynamic human capital program that includes aggressive recruitment, hiring, and retention of a diverse professional, managerial and officer workforce and provides sound and cost-effective budget and financial management policies, procedures and guidance.
 The AD for OS also provides a safe and effective fleet, and provides planning and oversight of ERO facilities and construction.
 The AD for OS ensures collaboration with internal stakeholders to define requirements and guarantee timely responses to Freedom of Information Act (FOIA) cases, and institutes a partnership throughout the agency to develop an overarching ERO training strategy that includes mission-specific training needs.

 For more information about employment opportunities please visit the ICE career page.

-ICE Enforcement and Removal Operations (ERO) removes aliens from the U.S. who are subject to a final order of removal or have been granted voluntary departure.
-ERO’s Removal Division coordinates, manages, and facilitates efforts to successfully remove aliens from the United States.
+ICE Enforcement and Removal Operations (ERO) removes noncitizens from the U.S. who are subject to a final order of removal or have been granted voluntary departure.
+ERO’s Removal Division coordinates, manages, and facilitates efforts to successfully remove noncitizens from the United States.
 In collaboration with other ICE offices and the Department of State, ERO also works with international partners to successfully execute removal operations.

 ERO's Removal Division comprises the following:

-- ICE Air Operations Division: Provides commercial and chartered aviation support, both domestically and internationally, to all 24 ERO Field Offices strategically located throughout the United States, providing air transportation to transfer aliens to designated detention locations and/or to staging sites in order to accomplish removal flights to aliens’ countries of origin.
+- ICE Air Operations Division: Provides commercial and chartered aviation support, both domestically and internationally, to all 24 ERO Field Offices strategically located throughout the United States, providing air transportation to transfer noncitizens to designated detention locations and/or to staging sites in order to accomplish removal flights to noncitizens’ countries of origin.

 - International Operations Division: Comprising ERO’s overseas-based personnel and supports the 24 ERO Field Offices nationwide through regular and ongoing liaison with host-nation government officials in the coordination of removal operations.